-Below are some important information on accounting and reporting obligations in South Africa that companies may find useful.
+Below are some important information on accounting and tax reporting obligations in South Africa that our Clients may find useful.

 - VAT is charged at a fixed rate of 15%.
 Companies with annual revenue higher than US$2.8 million must file monthly VAT returns, while others must file their returns every two months;

 - Dividends from a South Africa resident company will be subject to withholding tax of 15%.
 Dividends from foreign companies can be corporate tax exempt if the receiving entity holds a 10% stake in the distributing entity;

 - Royalty payments to a non-resident entity are subject to withholding tax of 12%.
 Interest payments are completely tax exempt;

 - Tax on capital gains varies annually, but are typically between 18.65% to 22.4%.
 Capital gains to a resident company from sale of holdings in a foreign company will be tax exempt if the resident company owns a 10% stake in the foreign company;

 - Transfers of securities will be subject to a tax rate of 0.25%;